Start of Main Content

 Step 2: Submit the Research Funding Application

-Once the Pre-Work Form is approved by Research Support, the student will receive a link to the online application form via email and must submit a completed application.
+Once the Pre-Work Form is fully approved, the student will receive a link to the online application form via email and must submit a completed application.

 Review Process